9 Best Underwater Hotels

 Everyone loves a good room with a view, and it doesn't get any better for nature lovers than a hotel under the sea.
 You don't have to know how to dive to experience the magic below sea level when you stay at these amazing underwater hotels.

-Sprinkled across the globe, these luxurious and unusual undersea hotels include places like the Conrad Muraka in the Maldives.
+Sprinkled across the globe, these luxurious and unusual undersea hotels include places like the Conrad Muraka in the Maldives and panoramic views of the Great Barrier Reef.
 You will find yourself surrounded by the finned and scaled creatures you love so much without having to leave the comfort of your hotel room.

 With bedrooms and suites housed in partially submerged buildings or submarines, you will have your pick at the best underwater hotels.
 While some are still a work in progress, a majority of the hotels are available to book.
 Just be prepared to shell out anywhere from $250 to $225,000 per night.
 But the unbeatable views and the bragging rights you earn for sleeping with the fish are worth every bit.